 Naturalize – to plant randomly, creating the effect that your garden looks informal and wild.

-Pest – any insect or animal considered detrimental to the health and well being of your plants.
+Pest – any insect or animal considered detrimental to your plant’s health and well-being.

 Photosynthesis – the process by which a plant turns sunlight into energy for growth.